 The possible overreach of Section 7212

 Tax authorities use Section 7212 in a large number of contexts.
 Federal prosecutors often choose to use Section 7212 when they are unable to prove tax evasion or fraudulent conduct on the part of taxpayers.
-And authorities use it to get around applicable statute of limitations issues.
+And authorities use it to get around the applicable statute of limitations issues.

-Due to Section 7212, there may be dangers of bringing in irrelevant evidence into the case if the original charge was tax evasion or making of false statements.
+Due to Section 7212, there may be dangers of bringing in irrelevant evidence into the case if the original charge was tax evasion or the making of false statements.
 And because the section gives prosecutors such power, the Supreme Court is now looking at what would be the appropriate limits for use of 7212.

 In the Supreme Court case, there are allegations that a taxpayer failed to file tax returns during a period of several years.
 While not filing a tax return is generally a misdemeanor rather than a felony, it became a felony in this instance through an interpretation of Section 7712.